Indian Fantail

 The Indian Fantail is a breed of fancy pigeon developed over many years of selective breeding.
 Indian Fantails, along with other varieties of domesticated pigeons are all descendants of the rock dove (Columba livia).

 Description

-The Indian Fantail pigeon is a breed of fancy pigeon; it originated in India.
+The Fantail breed of pigeons is believed to have originated in India.
+It is thought that they may have been introduced to Europe by the Dutch.
+They were described by the poet of Akbar's court, Abu’l-Fazl, in 1590.